Kesher = קֶשֶׁר = connection

 Shalom!
 Welcome to Congregation Beth Israel’s Kesher Center for Jewish Learning!

-Early bird discount for CBI members of $25 per child will end on June 30th.
+Early bird discounts for CBI members of $25 per child will be available.
 We encourage you to enroll as early as possible, as this helps us know our staffing needs well before the start of the school year.

 Thank you so much for your continued support of this special community, and for your commitment to Jewish education.
 We so look forward to seeing you all next fall, and connecting as much as possible over the summer.
 In whatever capacity we will be able to gather in September, we will provide